fadeygs25/blog-api/README.md

 ---

-This README will guide you through the entire process of setting up and deploying the Blog API with Django, including all steps from installation, directory structure, configuration, and coding CRUD functionality.
+This README now includes instructions for setting up and running migrations as part of the Blog API project with Django.